xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

     </picture>
 </p>

 Visually, it looks like after enabling the CDN the bounce rate decreased, but by how much, and does it have statistical significance?
-To answer this question using interrupted time series analysis we first need to prepare our data.
+To answer this question using interrupted time series analysis, we first need to prepare our data.

 ### Dataset preparation